 - Global Modifiers – you have two amounts that will be calculated across the total design, regardless of parts or labor.

 - Margin Override – Entering a percent here will adjust the margin on items listed in the Designer.
-If you select 10%, for example, then the sales price will be adjusted to include a 10% margin based on each item’s cost.
+For example, if you select 10%, the system will change the sales price to include a 10% margin based on each item’s cost.
 Note that you can assign the margin override to parts and labor separately.

 There are two caveats to the margin override:

-- You are not able to change the margin on an item if the price is less than the Min / Map of an item as defined on the Item Details screen.
+- You cannot change the margin on an item if the price is less than the Min / Map of an item as defined on the Item Details screen.

-- If an item is marked No Disc. (no discount) on an Item Details, the price of the item cannot be reduced by this margin override.
+- If an item is marked No Disc. (no discount) on an Item Details, the system cannot _ reduce the price of the item_ by this margin override.
 It can be increased, however.

-- Discounts – there are two discount modifiers that work in reverse of all the other modifiers in that the take away the percentage entered, rather than add the percentage entered.
+- Discounts – two discount modifiers work in reverse of all the other modifiers in that they take away the percentage entered rather than add the rate entered.